lortero7/OFET_mobility/README.md

 You can modify your version of the python scripts to do different things and even run the instruments from the command line.
 Start by taking a look at the existing scripts and understanding how the instruments and the VISA driver communicate.
 Then, read through the this manual (http://research.physics.illinois.edu/bezryadin/labprotocol/Keithley2400Manual.pdf) which will indicate other commands that the keithley will accept and in the form to deliver them.

+### Automated Capture and Analysis Notebook

+Once you have a knack for how the individual data capture and analysis notebooks work.
+You can use the "automated_capture_analysis" notebook which you can configure to automate your data capturing and analysis.